dovecot/documentation/source/settings/core.rst

    :todo: List allowed formatting modifiers
    :values: @string

-   Formattting applied to username before querying the auth database.
+   Formatting applied to username before querying the auth database.

    You can use the standard variables here.